Abstract visualization of hybrid search combining vector embeddings and keyword matching patterns

 Reciprocal Rank Fusion (RRF)

 Rank-based fusion method that combines results based on position rather than raw scores.
-More robust than score-based methods.
+More strong than score-based methods.

 Key Skills